 Seriously, Berklee’s total estimated yearly cost is $73,000.
 Each year for four years!
 Who has that kind of extra cash, even if you’ve been saving up, as we have, with a 529 plan?

 The school offered some very small government loans, way too small to make a difference.
-And there is no way I’d let a Music Composition take out tens of thousands in further school loans, even if we were offered more.
+And there is no way I’d let a Music Composition major take out hundreds of thousands in further school loans, even if we were offered more.
 He would never be able to repay it.
 He plans to appeal to the school for more aid, but I doubt he’ll get it.
 We are also researching other scholarship options.
 He’s applied for a few and is waiting to hear, but those alone are too small to allow him to go to Berklee, even if he wins them.